-At 9:45 we take the rolla to see who is in school that day.
+At 9:30 we take the rolla to see who is in school that day.
 After we have a chat together as part of our circle time.
 We tell and listen to stories, jokes and news from one another.
-We sing songs and nursery rhymes together, play a game to develop our phonological awareness and take part in a movement break (eg. Yoga, dancing, stretching or exercising).
+We sing songs and nursery rhymes together, practice mindfulness (eg. breathing exercises or meditation) and take part in a movement break (eg. Yoga, dancing, stretching or exercising).
+Next, we'll look at the visual timetable to see what is next on the schedule for the rest of the day.

-Next, we have literacy stations at our tables.
-Each group works together at a literacy based activity (2 teacher led and 3 independent).
+Each morning we have literacy stations at our tables.
+Each group work together at a literacy based activity (2 teacher led and 3 independent).
 These activities change each day and are very interactive!

-After playing outside for little break, the children come back to the classroom and eat their small snack and piece of fruit from Carambola.
-These snacks are distributed each morning by Barry our caretaker.
+After playing outside for little break, the children come back to the classroom and eat their small snack from Carambola.
+These snacks are distributed each morning and can be changed online using the code on your child's Carambola lunch packet.

-After play time, the children work together to tidy up the classroom and discuss what they did during the play time.
+After Aistear, the children work together to tidy up the classroom and discuss what they did during the play time.
 This is when ideas are shared and the children really learn from one another!

 After all that learning it's time for big break!
 The children play outside in their yard area and on days when it is too wet, they take part in indoor exercise breaks.
 The hot lunches from Carambola arrive at 12:30 and children eat together in class while chatting or listening to a story, nursery rhymes or music.
 Everyone helps to clean up by scraping their hot food into the correct bins afterwards (red for compostable items, green for the tinfoil trays).

-In the afternoon the children complete numeracy activities at their tables.
+In the afternoon the children complete numeracy and Maths activities at their tables.
 At this stage in the day they are very tired so after Maths activities it's time to tidy up, relax and get ready for the weekly story.
-Reading is so important for children and we read a story every day to develop a love of reading in the classroom.
+Reading is so important for children and we read the same story for 1 week to develop a love of reading in the classroom.
 The children love to recognise patterns, make predictions and notice new information or pictures each day.
 This is a time to calm down, relax and enjoy a book together.

 After the story the children line up and get ready to go home for the day.
 Although the day is short, we manage to squeeze in lots of learning and fun during the day!